 This is a big claim.
 We should to begin, as we often should, with self-criticism.
 A recurring conversation among liberal pundits is about whether it is fair to apply labels like ‘totalitarian’ or ‘fascist’ to the Trump GOP.
 There is no doubt that Trump has authoritarian tendencies.
 Such a fact was once shocking and is now becoming banal—which itself should be shocking.

 Although the labeling exercise can be instructive, it is also risky.
 We should learn lessons from history, but in doing so we should beware that, if we are looking to history for a specific, motivated reason, we easily fall prey to bias and misinterpretation.

 Fortunately we can dissect the issue of labels into specific points that are more worth discussing.
 I hope to make one specific point here.
 My goal is to show the connection between fascism and the hypocrisy we see from the Trump GOP.
 I’m not arguing that Trump or the GOP are fascists.
 My claim is that the prevalence, persistence, and nature of their hypocrisy is indicative of an important feature of fascism.

 It is difficult to define fascism.

-- Philosopher Jason Stanley, in How Fascism Works (out in Sept.
-2018), points out features like nostalgia for a mythic past, ultranationalism, patriarchy, authoritarianism, an opposition to public goods, and a prevalent us/them distinction arising from fear of the other.
+- Philosopher Jason Stanley, in How Fascism Works, points out features like nostalgia for a mythic past, ultranationalism, patriarchy, authoritarianism, an opposition to public goods, and a prevalent us/them distinction arising from fear of the other.

 - In The Road to Unfreedom historian Timothy Snyder writes that Fascism “celebrated will and violence over reason and law; it proposed a leader with a mystical connection to his people; and it characterized globalization as a conspiracy rather than as a set of problems” (p.
 16)